 ‘Loving’ chronicles the story of Richard Loving, a white man, and Mildred Jeter, a black woman, during a very segregated time in Virginia.
-Set against the backdrop of the Civil Rights movement, this is one film that discusses America’s tryst with racism from a different perspective.
-The narrative is quite a noble one, and we couldn’t help but wonder if it was based on a true story.
+Set against the backdrop of the Civil Rights movement, this film discusses America’s affair with racism from a different perspective.
+The narrative is a pretty noble one, and we couldn’t help but wonder if true events inspired it.
 In this article, we share what we have uncovered.

 Yes, ‘Loving’ is based on a true story.
 It discusses Loving v.
 Virginia, the landmark civil rights case of 1967, that forever changed the anti-miscegenation laws in the country.
 The plaintiffs, Richard Perry Loving and Mildred Jeter, met in high school and fell in love.
 Then, she became pregnant, and so the two decided to get married.
 In June of 1958, they went to Washington D.C. to tie the knot and returned to Central Point, Virginia.